 DistilaMax® RM has been selected by INRA (Institut National de la Recherche Agronomique, France) in partnership with Lallemand.
 DistilaMax RM is a yeast isolated in a tropical region and demonstrates good tolerance to high fermentation temperatures.
 DistilaMax RM has been […]

-DistilaMax ® CN is a natural strain of Saccharomyces cerevisiae isolated by the Universidade Federal de Minas Gerais in Brazil.
-DistilaMax CN, due to its ability to work well on fresh sugar cane-juice and cane molasses is recommended in the […]
+DistilaMax® CN is a natural strain of Saccharomyces cerevisiae isolated by the Universidade Federal de Minas Gerais in Brazil.
+DistilaMax CN, due to its ability to work well on fresh sugar cane-juice and cane molasses is recommended in the production […]

 Yeast is a complex living organism and as such needs a balanced nutrient package to deliver high yield and a consistent congener profile.
 Lallemand Biofuels & Distilled Spirits studied the needs of yeast to propose a specific blended complex yeast […]